robindotis/contented/docs/docs.md

 ## About Contented🕸

-***Contented*** 🕸 is not a service.
-It is a straightforward tool for creating a website.
+***Contented*** 🕸 is a simple script creating a static website.

-Content is created in text files and saved to your website.
+Content is created in text files, processed by the script and published on the web.
 That's it.

 A new website can be online within a couple of minutes.
-No coding knowledge is required to put content online using ***Contented***🕸.
+No coding knowledge required.

-If you are not familiar with working in text files and using sites such as GitHub, you need to be willing to learn just a little in order to have your own independent part of the web.
-In the spirit of the [IndieWeb](https://indieweb.org/).
+If this sounds interesting to you and you would like your own independent part of the web, keep reading.
+All in the spirit of the [IndieWeb](https://indieweb.org/).

 ## Table of Contents